-Arizona, the Grand Canyon state, filled with so many natural and amazing landmarks, it truly is an outdoor lover’s dream.
-Undoubtedly, one can spend endless days here exploring Arizona’s red rocks and canyons.
-My 25th birthday plan was to visit Havasu Falls which is in the Grand Canyon.
-Once I solidified my Havasu Fall’s plan, I decided to make my birthday trip to see the other top sites in Arizona in one week.
+Arizona, the Grand Canyon state, is filled with many natural and outstanding landmarks.
+Undoubtedly, one can spend endless days exploring Arizona’s red rocks and canyons.
+My 25th birthday plan was to visit Havasu Falls in the Grand Canyon.
+Once I solidified my Havasu Fall plan, I visited the other top sites in Arizona in one week.

 While I would love to take a month to explore the outdoors, a week was all I had.
-To maximize my trip, I planned to visit the “must-sees” of Arizona.
-It was also my first-time visiting Arizona, and I wanted to visit the best that the state has to offer.
+So, to maximize my trip, I planned to visit the “must-sees” of Arizona.
+It was my first time visiting Arizona, and I wanted to see the best of the state.

 I’ve also included visiting Havasu Fall in this post.
 This bucket-list experience is a great way to hike into the Grand Canyon.
-However, this hike might not be for everyone, be sure to look up and see if this hike is one you can comfortably tackle.
+Although this hike might not be for everyone, look up and see if this hike is one you can comfortably tackle.

 Ready for an adventure?
 Here are my Top Sites in Arizona that you can see in 1 week!